Italian GP: Hamilton fastest ahead of Bottas in 2nd practice - WHIZ News

 The championship leader finished .262 ahead of Bottas, who was quickest in first practice.
 McLaren driver Lando Norris was third, .897 slower than Hamilton.

 Ferrari improved slightly in the second session at its home track.
-Sebastian Vettel went from 19th in P1 to 12th and Charles Leclerc moved from 11th to ninth.
+Sebastian Vettel went from 19th in P1 to 12th, and Charles Leclerc moved from 11th to ninth, but both were more than a second slower than Hamilton.

 Both Ferrari drivers ran off track and Leclerc was heard saying over team radio, “The car is so hard to drive.”